dannisonarias/Rails_transactions_app/README.md

 # Group our transactions

-The project is based on an app for grouping payments by category with your family/friends.
+The project is based on an app for grouping transactions by category with your family/friends.
+I am using amazon s3 with heroku for production.

 ![sample](ss.png)
 ## Built With